apache/axis-axis2-java-core/modules/samples/userguide/README.txt

 The sample explains how to write a Web service and Web service client with Apache Axis2 using XML based client APIs (Axis2's Primary APIs).

+For new applications, json-springboot-userguide.html brings Axis2 into modern API's and contemporary servers.

 Introduction
 ============